leanix/storage-deploy-action/README.md

   source-directory: dist/           # Directory containing the files to deploy
   environment: prod                 # Optional, environment to deploy to, defaults to 'test'
   region: westeurope                # Optional, region to deploy to, default is all regions having a suitable storage account and container
-  delete-destination: false         # Optional, whether to delete files in the destination that are no longer existing in the source directory, defaults to 'true'
   microfrontend: self-configuration # Optional, if a microfrontend is deployed using this action, passing the microfrontend name is a must for distinct version tags within the monorepo
+  version-deployment: true          # Optional, whether to store a backup of the deployed version
+  rollback-mode: false              # Whether to enter rollback mode (nothing will be deployed)
+  rollback-version: 10              # Restore the index.html or main.js backed up under this version number, if they exist
 ```

 This action requires that you also use the "leanix/secrets-action@master".